Injured Mets' deGrom out for major time, no set return date

 The two-time Cy Young Award winner won’t throw for up to four weeks and there is no timetable for his return, the Mets announced Friday.

 “He’s disappointed.
 We’re disappointed.
 Everybody is sharing in the disappointment right now.
-Nobody’s immune to that,” Mets general manager Billy Eppler said in Jupiter, where New York was playing St. Louis.
+Nobody’s immune to that,” Mets general manager Billy Eppler said in Jupiter, where New York played St. Louis.

-The Mets said an MRI earlier in the day showed a stress reaction on his right scapula that caused inflammation.
-The 33-year-old deGrom first experienced the tightness while playing catch Thursday.
+The Mets said an MRI earlier in the day showed a stress reaction on deGrom’s right scapula that caused inflammation.
+He first experienced tightness while playing catch Thursday.

 “I think the good news is here there is nothing structurally wrong here, as far as the rotator cuff or anything like that is concerned.
 We are dealing with a bone issue and when you are dealing with bone, they calcify.
 The healing characteristics will take of themselves, so I think that’s a positive that we walk away with,” Eppler said.